 Most users of MIHPT systems understand how to interpret the data to optimize the conceptual site model (CSM), but they may not be taking full advantage of it.
 The next step—that is often missed—is applying these outputs to the overall optimization of the in situ remediation design.

 In this blog post, we’ll cover how you can get the most out of your MIHPT data.
-If you find this intriguing, join us for next week’s webinar when we’ll dive deeper into the specifics of how to use your MIHPT data to select the most appropriate amendments and delivery methods.
+If you find this intriguing, watch the webinar where we dive deeper into the specifics of how to use your MIHPT data to select the most appropriate amendments and delivery methods.

 The MIHPT system provides two critical pieces of information that help remediation professionals select in situ amendments and related delivery systems: 1) contaminant detector responses and 2) critical data relative to the hydraulic conductivity required to fully optimize an in situ remediation design.

 Often amendments are selected based on chemical efficacy for the target contaminants - bench scale testing.
 Often, the amendments can't be effectively distributed in the target interval, or the delivery technologies used are not able to achieve distribution expectations.

 Selecting delivery pumps and tooling prior to the selection of amendment chemistry improves in situ remediation performance.
 The following tables align the physical form of amendments with effective distribution approaches (pumps and tooling) at above or below fracture pressures considering target interval hydraulic conductivity.